Tech-at-DU/d3-tutorial/03-Loading-Data/readme.md

 You can try different numbers here and see what happens.

 Let's set the color based on the country.
-There are four counrties represented: USA, Pakistan, Italy, and Brazil.
+There are four countries represented: USA, Pakistan, Italy, and Brazil.

 ```JS
 .attr('fill', d => {